 If I am Ever Feeling a Little Off...This Song will Wash Away Those Feelings

 Learning to keep on keeping on even in difficult times.
 It was not easy, not going to pretend it was.
 We had a choice: give up and give in or pick up one foot after the other and keep on going.

 Once you have come out of the negativity

 Now you can listen to your little voice again.
 The positive voice.
 The voice that will lead you to where you need to go.
 This may sound silly but try this:

 When negative thoughts come to mind, say: Cancel, cancel.
 Crowd out those thoughts so that you have room only for the positive ones.
-I learned that technique on a self hypnosis weight loss tape I used.
+I learned that technique on a self hypnosis tape I used.
 It stuck with me.
-The instructions to me were that whenever I had a craving for something to say those words.
 And believe it our not, it worked.
-Saying the words reprogrammed my thinking and caused me to refocus my thinking back onto my goal of losing weight.
+Saying the words reprogrammed my thinking and caused me to refocus my thinking back onto my goal at that time.
 And I believe it can work in other situations as well.

 Listen to your inner voice.
 It will not lead you astray if you practice positive thinking.

 Ok, you say.
 How do I that when I have so many issues that are weighing me down/?
 It ain’t easy.
 That is my response.
 But I can tell you that you can survive.

 Remember F U N: this is the coolest video